LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/managing-conversations.md

 ![image alt text](img/consumerinfo.jpg){:class="newagent"}

 * **Custom widgets**: Look at relevant widgets your brand may have built.
 You may also have customized widgets for your brand that should be used such as CRM integrations or any other customized widgets.
-Learn more about custom widgets here.
+The enhanced workspace allows brands to add up to 10 custom widgets, giving you convenient access to all your tools.

 ## Replying to consumers

+### Predefined Content

 You can reply by using free text, but we recommend using predefined content.
 Your contact center manager would have created a set of quick answers to the most common inquiries that you can easily enter into the conversation.
 By choosing predefined content templates, you can lower your average response time by saving time that would have been spent typing out responses.
 Some predefined answers will have associated hotkeys that will enable you to enter responses even more easily.

 ![image alt text](img/predefinedcontent.png)

+### Rich messaging

+There are many tools at your disposal that can be used to foster relationships and carry out effective conversations.
+Rich messaging enhances the consumer experience by providing a richer, more engaging channel of communication.

+The following types of rich messaging are being supported for the enhanced agent workspace:
+* Structured content cards and carousels
+* Consumer to agent photo sharing (coming September)
+* Consumer to agent audio sharing (coming September)
+* Agent to consumer file sharing (coming September)

+## Next steps

 While conducting a conversation, there are a few actions you can take:

+**Copy as plain text:** This action opens a window that includes that text of the conversation that can be copied to anywhere you need, such as into a CRM record.

-**Transfer Conversation:** Select a skill to transfer your conversation to.
+**Transfer conversation (coming September):** Select a skill to transfer your conversation to.
 Use the search bar to find the relevant skill.
 Once you do this, the conversation will move out of your workspace and enter that skill’s queue.

-**Copy as plain text**: This action opens a window that includes that text of the conversation that can be copied to anywhere you need, such as into a CRM record.

-Add file sharing
+**Resume conversation (coming September):** This action reopens a closed conversation in order for you to follow up with a customer.

+## Closing conversations

+The nature of messaging conversations is that they are ongoing and can be resumed at anytime.
+However, in order to manage agent work streams and ensure consumer requests have been fulfilled, conversations can be marked as ‘closed.’
+A closed conversation can be reopened again - either by the consumer or by the agent - with the entire history kept intact.

+The conversations can be marked as resolved or closed, either by the consumer or the agent.
+Within the conversation window, customers have ‘options’, one of which is to select to closed a conversation.
+For messaging channels such as SMS or Facebook Messenger, where a custom ‘options’ table is not available, customers will not be able to mark conversations as closed.
+As an agent, you can close a conversation when you know that it has been resolved.
+Closing a conversation is done via the drop down menu within the conversation window.

+{: .notice}
+**Please note:** It is important that you close conversations as soon as you are confident that they are resolved in order to clear your work queue and keep your performance KPIs accurate.

+### Surveys (coming September)

+**Post Conversation Survey:** Upon the closing of a conversation (whether done by the customer, the agent or automatically) the Post Conversation Survey will be triggered to the customer (as defined by your brand).
+This survey is comprised of CSAT, NPS or other custom questions.
+The CSAT scores calculated for your performance in the KPI bar are derived from results calculated from the Post Conversation Survey.

+**Agent survey:** The agent survey allows brands to gather data and insights from their agents about their conversations with consumers.
+Gathering data from the agent's perspective helps them to determine and analyze the nature of conversations and understand their outcomes.

+### Auto Close for inactive conversations

+For conversations that are awaiting a consumer response, the auto close mechanism will automatically close these conversations after a length of time that has been defined by your contact center manager.
+Conversations will not be subject to auto close if they are pending an agent’s reply or if you have set up a manual SLA.
+Learn more about auto close for messaging here.

 ### Adjusting the SLA for follow up